 Parents are welcome to attend class parties, but should make childcare arrangements for siblings.
 This will allow the focus to remain on the students in each classroom.

 Volunteers

 We welcome parent volunteers to assist in various classroom/school activities.
-Any parent wishing to volunteer must have the completed background check on file.
+Any parent wishing to volunteer must have the

 Elementary School Parent/Student Handbook